 Key remedies available to buyers include:

-These remedies collectively ensure that buyers retain leverage to enforce timely performance and recover losses attributable to late delivery, thereby reinforcing the integrity of buyer expectations under UCC Article 2.
+These remedies collectively ensure that you retain leverage to enforce timely performance and recover losses attributable to late delivery, reinforcing the integrity of buyer expectations under UCC Article 2.

 Seller’s Remedies for Buyer’s Non-Acceptance Due to Delay